ROSE16111/PatternAnalysis-2025/recognition/prostate3d_Luyi_Ying_48360591/README.md

 1. Data reading & ID matching
 2. Training pipeline (patch-based)
 3. Sliding window inference (GPU friendly) and successful NIfTI export.

+### ## Data Citation & License
+This coursework uses the HipMRI prostate dataset (see course materials / appendix links).
+Please follow the dataset's license and citation policy when using the data and derived predictions in publications or further projects.